mailund/minilexer/README.md

 `minilexer` provides some tools for simple tokenising/lexing and parsing text files.

+`minilexer` aims to be great at helping you get obscure data into R *fast*.

-Note: For complicated parsing (especially of computer programs) you'll probably want to use the more formally correct lexing/parsing provided by [the `rly` package on CRAN](https://cran.r-project.org/package=rly).
+For complicated parsing (especially of computer programs) you'll want to use the more formally correct lexing/parsing provided by the [`rly` package](https://cran.r-project.org/package=rly) or the [`dparser` package](https://cran.r-project.org/package=dparser).

 Installation
 -----------------------------------------------------------------------------